-- You must complete the Teamwork and Leadership Skills inventories (the Wharton Management 652 Personality Profile and the Multidimensional Leadership Questionnaire (MLQ) - by August 13th.) - 2.
-On Day 1 (August 28), you will have class for 4 hours, which will include a course introduction, simulation introduction, and approximately 3 hours engaged in the simulation. - 3.
-On Days 2, 3 and 4 (August 31-September 2), you will have class for 4 hours and 45 minutes, which will include the first 2 hours of class time and the second 2 hours in the simulation with a 45 minute break in between. - 4.
-On Day 5 (September 3), you will have class for 3 hours, during which all teams will also be given 5 minutes to present an analysis of their performance.
+- 1. You must complete the Wharton Management 652 Personality Profile by August 13. - 2.
+On Day 1 (August 27), you will have class for 4 hours, which will include a course introduction, simulation introduction, and approximately 3 hours engaged in the simulation. - 3.
+On Days 2, 3 and 4 (August 30-September 1), you will have class for 4 hours and 45 minutes, which will include the first 2 hours of class time and the second 2 hours in the simulation with a 45 minute break in between. - 4.
+On Day 5 (September 2), you will have class for 3 hours, during which all teams will also be given 5 minutes to present an analysis of their performance.

 After each day in the simulation, you are required to complete individual simulation analyses and online self and peer evaluations.
 The simulation analyses and self and peer evaluations can be accessed at http://wtls.wharton.upenn.edu and must be completed prior to the beginning of the next class.
-The self and peer evaluations will be explicitly debriefed in your required learning team 360-feedback meeting during Quarter 1.
+The self and peer evaluations will be explicitly debriefed in your required Simulation Debrief team meeting prior to the final exam on Monday, September 13th.

-After completing the simulation and coursework, you will have a final individual paper due during Quarter 1 on Tuesday, October 13th 2009 by 5pm.
+After completing the simulation and coursework, you will have an in-class final exam at the beginning of Quarter 1 on Monday, September 13, 2010 from 6:00pm to 8:00pm.
 This is described in greater depth below.